cmusatyalab/PyEdgeSim/README.md

 When prompted to <u>select the Linuxbrew installation directory</u>, enter ^D then return.

 When prompted to set up automation, select "y".
+You will run this again during the main exercise.

 PyEdgeSim configuration details are in `config.json`.
-You won't need to play with most of these but set the project directory, `PROJECTHOME` to your preferred (usually `$HOME`) and the `PUBLICIP` to the public IP of your server.
+You won't need to play with most of these but set the project directory, `PROJECTHOME` to your preferred (usually `$HOME`).

 Now, its time to set up the simulation.
 Execute: